Quadrobics: Is Exercising on All Fours Strange or Genius?

 Key Findings

 Quadrobics may look unconventional, but it offers surprising fitness benefits, including improved core strength, shoulder stability, hip mobility, and cardiovascular conditioning.
 Rooted in online subcultures and later adopted by the fitness community, it blends primal, animal-style motion with explosive athletic drills like the quadrobics jump.
-When practiced with proper gear, gradual progression, and joint awareness, quadrobics can be a fun, challenging, and effective way to build functional strength and agility.
+When practiced with proper gear, gradual progression, and joint awareness, quadrobics can be a fun, challenging, and effective way to build functional strength and agility for women and men.

 At first glance, quadrobics looks bizarre.
 Videos of people sprinting, crawling, leaping, and bounding on all fours have exploded across social platforms, inspiring reactions that range from fascination to ridicule.